 After living in what felt like a perpetual state of singleness following my last break-up, I recently found someone who made the long wait seem totally worth it.
 He’s my boyfriend now, and I still feel a rush of giddiness using the term.
 Perhaps I’m biased because I’m an introvert, but I like to think there’s something particularly special that happens when two introverts fall in love.

-We don’t usually get into relationships lightly, and for long stretches of time, it can seem like we’re not clicking in that way with anyone.
+We “quiet ones” don’t get into relationships lightly, and for long stretches of time, it may seem like we’re not clicking in that way with anyone.
 We’d rather be alone than have someone around just to have someone around.
 In order for us to grant priority access into our self-contained bubble, it needs to feel just right.

-When we experience a (let’s face it — rare) mutual connection with someone that makes us feel simultaneously understood and intrigued, we know the chances are high it could lead somewhere big — if we can step out of our comfort zones.
+When we experience a (let’s face it — rare) mutual connection with someone that makes us feel simultaneously understood and intrigued, we know the chances are high it could lead somewhere big, but only if we can step out of our comfort zones.

 So, say all goes well, and we skip ahead to find ourselves part of a couple.
 As introverts, regardless of how amazing it feels, we still need a moment to adjust to this big change.
 We’re not alone anymore (!), and this is exactly what we need to come to terms with.